 When is the Comcast data breach settlement payout date?

-Payments will be issued to approved claimants after the court grants final approval of the settlement and claim processing is completed.
+The settlement administrator will issue payments to approved claimants after it completes claim processing and the court grants final approval of the settlement.

 Why did this class action settlement happen?

-The class action lawsuit was filed after Comcast disclosed a data breach in October 2023, during which a third party gained unauthorized access to customer information.
-Plaintiffs alleged that Comcast failed to protect personal data, had inadequate security measures, was unjustly enriched by using personal data, violated the federal Cable Act and certain state consumer statutes, and did not properly notify affected individuals.
+The class action lawsuit alleged a data breach that occurred at Comcast in October 2023 allowed a third party to gain unauthorized access to customer information.
+The plaintiffs claimed Comcast failed to protect personal data, maintained inadequate security measures, received unjust enrichment by using personal data, violated the federal Cable Act and certain state consumer statutes, and improperly notified affected individuals.

-Comcast denies the allegations but agreed to settle in order to avoid the expense and risk of continued litigation and a possible trial.
+Comcast denies the allegations but agreed to settle to avoid the expense and risk of continued litigation and a possible trial.

 .png)